 - Did you damage someone else's property or vehicle?

 - Is it unsafe to live in your home or drive your car?

 - Are the damages above your deductible?

 If you answered yes to one or more of these questions, you should consider filing a claim.
 That way we can begin collecting the information needed to resolve your claim quickly.
-If you have questions about whether or not to file a claim, call Claim Customer Services at 1-800-252-4633 from 8 a.m. to 6 p.m.
+If you have questions about filing a claim, call Claim Customer Services at 1-800-252-4633 from 8 a.m. to 6 p.m.
 EST, M-F or contact your agent.

 If you plan to file a claim, you should do so now.
 Generally, for property policies, you have at least 6 months to file a claim.
 In some states, and depending on your policy, it may be longer.